sm17977/teamproject/mvp/ProjectManagement.md

 *Highlight any communication issues that might be affecting the project.*
+We faced some communication issues in regards to coding for the project as there was difficulty when using GitLab with IntelliJ to push and pull code commits.
+This often resulted in our team members accidentally overwriting each other's commits.
+We have since bettered our communication to minimalise the risk of this occuring again in the future.

 Communication issues with coding
+Issues with pushing/pulling code (accidently overwriting work)

 *If standup meetings were used, then include a Jira link, and discuss their effectiveness.*